a-memme/Customer_Churn_and_CLTV/README.md

   - Monetary Value (for CLTV): the average order value for a customer per chosen time period (i.e avg weekly order value in our case)

 - Fit and validate the BG/NBD Model
-    - Modified BG/NBD model is used in our case to account for frequencies of 0.
 - Fit and assess the Gamma Gamma Model for expected avg order value
 - Calculate and assess metrics of interest
     - Retention and Churn probabilities